artificialnouveau/my-voice-analysis/README.md

 To run the application:

-    Open terminal.
+- Open terminal.
-    Navigate to the directory where the `voice_analysis_app.py` file is located using the cd command.
+- Navigate to the directory where the `voice_analysis_app.py` file is located using the cd command.
 Example: `cd path/to/directory`.
-    Run the script by typing `python voice_analysis_app.py`.
+- Run the script by typing `python voice_analysis_app.py`.

+After you analyze your wav file it will save a json file with your analysis

 ## Additional Information
 The application requires `myspsolution.praat` file from My-Voice Analysis.
 If it is not present in the application directory, it will automatically download the file from [this link](https://raw.githubusercontent.com/Shahabks/my-voice-analysis/master/myspsolution.praat).

 Please note that the analysis performed by the application may not always be accurate, especially for short audio clips or audio of poor quality.

-## License
-This project is licensed under the MIT License - see the LICENSE file for details.

 [![GitHub stars](https://img.shields.io/github/stars/Shahabks/my-voice-analysis?style=flat-square)](https://github.com/Shahabks/my-voice-analysis/stargazers)